TriviumUY/account-financial-tools/README.md

 <!-- /!\ do not modify above this line -->

-# Account financial Tools for Odoo
+# Account financial Tools for Odoo.

 TODO: add repo description.